 Unavailable outside of America

-The UDM-SE has two SFP+ ports and a 2.5Gbps Multi-Gig port.
+The UCG-Fiber has two SFP+ ports, one 10GBASE-T port, and four 2.5GBASE-T ports, making it one of the most generous Multi-Gig routers, port-wise.
 It can handle a multi-Gigabit Dual-WAN setup while maintaining a 10Gbps local connection right out of the box.
-The included 8 PoE ports are handy extras.

 Similar alternatives: